jjacke13/nixtcloud/README.md

 # This is the test branch!
-All new changes are being test here.
+All new changes are being tested here.
 Also, the test branch of Holesail is being used here.

 # 🧊 Nixtcloud: Self-Hosted Cloud in One Command